 The Girls at the Wheel

-Nona Willis Aronowitz is a journalist, fellow at the Roosevelt Institute, and cofounder of Tomorrow magazine.
-She was recently an associate editor of GOOD magazine, where she wrote about Gen Y politics, sex, relationships, and recession-era hustlin‘.
+Nona Willis Aronowitz is a writer, editor, reporter at NBC News Digital, and cofounder of Tomorrow magazine.
+In 2013, she was a fellow at the Roosevelt Institute.
+Before that, she was an associate editor of GOOD magazine, where she wrote about Millennial politics, sex, relationships, and recession-era hustlin‘.
 Before GOOD, she was a producer for public radio, and before that, a reporter at the Chicago Tribune.
-Her writing has appeared in the Washington Post, The Atlantic, The Nation, American Prospect, Salon, Slate, Tablet, and Bitch.
+Her writing has appeared in the Washington Post, The Atlantic, The Nation, American Prospect, Salon, Slate, Tablet, and Rookie, among others.
 (Read some of it here.)
 She blogged for four years here at Girl-drive.com.

-She’s currently working on a book about young people and the economy tentatively called Minimum Rage, and curates a Tumblr on the same topic.
-She is also the editor for an anthology of her mother Ellen Willis’s rock criticism, called Out of the Vinyl Deeps, which was released in May 2011.
+She’s currently working on a book about young people and the economy tentatively called “The Crash Generation,” and curates a Tumblr on the same topic.
+She is the editor of two anthologies of her mother Ellen Willis’s work, called Out of the Vinyl Deeps (2011) and The Essential Ellen Willis (2014).